danwhite371/Team-Task-Track/docs/done.md

 ## Unreleased

+feat(time): Create a timer component which increases time every second feat(time): Create function to use current time and last time for a duration

 feat(time): Created component to render a time interval
 feat: Updated Task query to have active and lastDate for ordering, no longer return times in the Task query
 chore: Move reference docs to a separate project